3. What is Schema

 76. What is cold backup ?
 What are the elements of it ?

-Cold backup is taking backup of all physical files after normal shutdown
+Cold backup is taking backup of all physical files after normal

 of database.
 We need to take